Apprenticeship and Professional Training Contract

 THE PROFESSIONAL TRAINING CONTRACT

-The professional training contract is a work-study program designed to help individuals earn a qualification and facilitate their entry into or return to the workforce.
+A professional training contract is a work-study contract designed to help individuals earn a qualification and facilitate their entry into or reentry into the workforce.

 The professional training contract is intended for: